 - You are taking this medicine for a long time as regular tests of liver and

-kidney function is advised
+kidney function are advised

-Other medicines and Flucloxacillin 125mg/5ml Oral Solution BP
+Other medicines and Flucloxacillin Oral Solution

 Check with your doctor or pharmacist before taking this medicine if you are